Why the Jump Rope Will Get You a Six-Pack Before Crunches

 They can be effortlessly incorporated into any HIIT circuit (no waiting for machines, or walking to the other side of the gym between intervals), they’re versatile (used alone or combined with bodyweight training), and they can be taken anywhere.

-Oh - and did I mention they’re also fun?
+Oh - and did we mention they’re also fun?
 Who says workouts have to boring?

 Note: HIIT, of course, is only one part of the fat loss equation.
 Nutrition plays an even more important role, but we'll save that for another blog post.